When Is the Best Time to Visit South Africa?

 South Africa month-by-month weather guide

-We’ve put together this detailed monthly guide to help you choose the best time to go to South Africa based on your plans and preferences.
+We’ve put together a detailed monthly guide to help you choose when to travel to South Africa based on your plans and preferences.
 Here’s a quick overview of what to expect across the country during each month of the year.

 January in South Africa

-January is the peak of summer (December to February) in South Africa and one of the best times of year to visit Cape Town, where the weather is warm and dry with highs around 29ºC (84ºF).
+January is the peak of summer (December to February) in South Africa and one of the best times of year for luxury travel to Cape Town, where the weather is warm and dry with highs around 29ºC (84ºF).
 It’s the green season in the Kruger and other parks, so visibility is low and there’s always a chance of thunderstorms.

 February in South Africa